Call for Papers

 NEW CONSUMPTION PATTERNS AND UNFAIR COMMERCIAL PRACTICES

-Friday, February 28 – morning
+Friday, February 28 – Morning

-OPEN DISCUSSIONS AND PRESENTATIONS OF WORK FROM THE WORKSHOPS
+OPEN DISCUSSIONS AND PRESENTATIONS OF WORKSHOP PROJECTS

 licem@umontpellier.fr